 - The facts and events of the case,

 - Any violations found, and

-Letter from the President or Designee
+Letter from the Vice President for Student Life (or Designee)

 - Community service